Elite Athlete Endorsement Conversion

 —from the Tao Te Ching

-Stephen Salamunovich spent 31 years as a film and television casting director working on thousands of productions for television, film, and commercial media.
-During that time he collaborated with hundreds of directors including Oscar-winners Miloš Forman and Bernardo Bertolucci and cast well over three thousand projects ranging from network television series, movies for television, national commercial campaigns, and feature films.
+Stephen Salamunovich spent 31 years as a film and television casting director, collaborating with hundreds of directors including Oscar-winners Miloš Forman and Bernardo Bertolucci across more than three thousand projects — network television series, movies for television, national commercial campaigns, and feature films.

-His television credits include series such as Simon & Simon, Ferris Bueller, and In Living Color, along with numerous feature films including The Details starring Tobey Maguire, Elizabeth Banks, and Laura Linney.
+His television credits include Simon & Simon, Ferris Bueller, and In Living Color, along with hundreds of feature films, network series, and national commercial campaigns.

 Over the course of his casting career, Salamunovich presided over hundreds of thousands of high-pressure auditions, evaluating authenticity while identifying and resolving barriers under significant time constraints with no margin for error.
 This unique experience gave him a rare ability to quickly recognize and remove the obstacles that prevent authentic presence from reaching the audience.
-He later supplemented this practical experience with independent study in human behavior, neuroscience, and performance psychology, refining the techniques he now applies with performers and non-performers alike in high-stakes public and media environments.
+He later supplemented this practical experience with independent study in human behavior, neuroscience, and performance psychology, refining the techniques he now applies in high-stakes media environments, including work with professional athletes navigating the moments where endorsement value is decided.

-Early in his casting work, high-profile athletes were referred to Salamunovich by prominent entertainment attorney and agent Henry Bushkin, who represented talent at the highest levels of sports, television and film.
-That introduction led to work with NBA legend Kareem Abdul-Jabbar and shaped Salamunovich’s focus on removing the barriers to an athlete’s authentic on-camera presence—the factor that most influences perception by sponsors and the public.
-He now advises select sports agents as their clients’ expanding media exposure creates the moments that ultimately shape endorsement value.
+High-profile athletes were referred to Salamunovich by prominent entertainment attorney and agent Henry Bushkin, who represented talent at the highest levels of sports, television, and film.
+That introduction led to work with NBA legend Kareem Abdul-Jabbar and shaped Salamunovich's focus on the moments where an athlete's authentic presence — or its absence — determines how endorsement value is decided.
+He now advises select sports agents as their clients' expanding media exposure creates exactly those moments.

-He has prepared many public figures for appearances on major broadcasts including Good Morning America, CBS This Morning, Today, and The Tonight Show.
-His clients have included CEOs, trial attorneys, political figures, chefs, authors, entrepreneurs, actors and professional athletes appearing in high-visibility media environments.
+He has prepared public figures for major national broadcasts including Good Morning America, CBS This Morning, Today, and The Tonight Show, as well as TEDx presentations.
+His clients include CEOs, trial attorneys, political figures, chefs, authors, entrepreneurs, and professional athletes — all navigating high-visibility media environments where authentic presence directly shapes public perception.

-Before entering casting, Salamunovich began his professional career as a professional musician in his native Los Angeles, performing as a vocalist with organizations including the Los Angeles Philharmonic, the San Francisco Opera Company, and the Los Angeles Master Chorale.
-His recording credits includes contemporary artists David Benoit, Michael Tomlinson, Gerald Albright, Peter White, the soundtrack to The Godfather and the Disney recording of It's a Small World, later designated for landmark preservation by the Library of Congress.
+Before entering casting, Salamunovich began his career as a musician in his native Los Angeles, performing as a vocalist with the Los Angeles Philharmonic, the San Francisco Opera Company, and the Los Angeles Master Chorale.
+His recording credits include contemporary jazz artists David Benoit, Gerald Albright, and Peter White, the soundtrack to The Godfather, and the Disney recording of It's a Small World — later designated for landmark preservation by the Library of Congress.
+Combined with his extensive experience in casting, this live performance background uniquely informs Stephen's endorsement advisory work with elite athletes.

 Salamunovich retired from casting in 2016 after a 31-year career and now focuses on advisory work related to media presence, perception, and high-stakes performance.
-He lives in Seattle with his wife Sheila and also continues to work professionally as a performing and recording musician playing drums.
-He is currently at work on his forthcoming book illuminating the principles behind his unique work.
+He lives in Seattle with his wife Sheila and continues his parallel career as a performing and recording musician.
+He is currently completing his forthcoming book on the PUREformance methodology.

 Stephen Salamunovich